 Controlling Apple Tree Vigor

 A beneficial effect of Apogee is that trees are less susceptible to fire blight.
-While the number of infections does not appear to be affected, the rate at which the infections spread is reduced so that pruning out fire blight strikes in susceptible varieties becomes more practical.
+While the number of infections does not appear to be affected, the rate at which the infections spread is reduced so that pruning out fire blight strikes in susceptible cultivars becomes more practical.
+See table below.

 |Rate of Apogee||Timing||Notes|

 Do not use more than 48 oz per acre in a 21-day period, or 99 oz per acre per season.

 Adjust water and product according to tree row volume.

 |18-36 oz per acre||1-3 inches of new growth.|

 |9-24 oz per acre||Every 2-3 weeks until maximum shoot growth has passed.|